Last Updated on October 15, 2023 by Leah Hall

 - Fresh Cherry Margaritas – The Crumby Kitchen

 A sweet and herbal margarita perfect for sipping.
 This pineapple margarita recipe is so tasty!

 - 1 cup fresh pineapple chunks

-- 1 oz simple syrup (you can add another 1/2 oz if not sweet enough)
+- 1 ounce simple syrup (add more if not sweet enough)

-- The herbal flavor of the cilantro cuts the sweetness of the drink, and depending on how sweet your pineapple is, we added a bit of simple syrup to the ingredient list.
+The herbal flavor of the cilantro cuts the sweetness of the drink, and depending how sweet your pineapple is, we added a bit of simple syrup to the ingredient list.